realA10001986/Time-Circuits-Display/README.md

 - the Time Circuit's RTC (real time clock) is initially [set to correct local time](#how-to-set-the-real-time-clock-rtc),
 - and the GPS receiver has been receiving data for 15-20 mins at least once a month.

-If/as long as the GPS receiver has a fix and receives data from satellites, the dot in the present time's year field is lit.
+If/as long as the GPS receiver has a fix and receives data from satellites, the dot in the *present time*'s year field is lit.

 To use the GPS receiver as a source of time, the option [**_Use GPS time_**](#-use-gps-time) must be checked in the Config Portal (which it is by default).